Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Theory

 \subsection{TDE in the Frequency Domain}

-Alternatives to cross-correlation based TDE are cross- and bispectrum based TDE protocols, which exploit the effect induced by time-delays in the frequency domain.
-For frequency domain analysis, we make use of the Discrete Fourier transform
+Alternatives to cross-correlation based TDE are cross- and bispectrum based TDE approaches, which exploit the effect induced by time-delays in the frequency domain.
+For frequency domain TDE, we make use of the Discrete Fourier transform

 of $X$ and its inverse

 for $t = 1,\ldots,T$, and similarly for time series $Y$. $F$ is thus complex-valued of the form $re^{i\varphi}$, where $r$ denotes the magnitude and $\varphi$ the phase of $X$ or $Y$ at each frequency component $f$.
 We will make use of the notation $|re^{i\varphi}|:= r$ and $\angle(re^{i\varphi}):= \varphi$; the latter operation corresponds to the 2-argument arctangent (arctan2) function.
 Note that according to this definition the number of Fourier coefficients corresponds to the number of time steps of the input: $T_F = T$.